scoheb/release-service-catalog/tasks/managed/create-pyxis-image/README.md

 | snapshotPath | Path to the JSON string of the mapped Snapshot spec in the data workspace                                                                                                                                                                                                                                                                                                                                   | No       | -             |
 | dataPath     | Path to the JSON string of the merged data to use in the data workspace                                                                                                                                                                                                                                                                                                                                     | No       |               |

+## Changes in 3.8.0
+* Bump the utils image used in this task
+  * Clair-wrapper is now ready to work with the changes introduced previously and reverted in 3.7.0, so move back to the newer utils image

 ## Changes in 3.7.0
 * Revert image back to the version from 3.5.0
   * The new image contained two things: